wgbowley/BlueShark/readme.md

 This package serves to explore possible linear motor designs quickly, providing easy integration for optimizers.
 It targets applications such as 3D printers, pick-and-place machines, laser cutters, and other electromechanical systems.

 ## Installation
+The only solver/renderer that comes with the package currently is FEMM.
+Others will be added in the future if the project grows past
+FEMM use cases.

 1. **Install FEMM**
    FEMM (Finite Element Method Magnetics) is a free, open-source tool for low-frequency electromagnetic simulations, ideal for motor design.